Gift Acceptance, Counting and Reporting Policy

 - Pledge payment periods may be up to five consecutive years, with the first payment scheduled within one year of the date of the gift agreement’s execution.
 Exceptions to this guideline must be granted by the Vice President for University Advancement.

-- Pledges from individual donors that are likely to be paid in full or part through either a donor-advised fund or private family foundation must be written in the form of a non-binding statement of intention in order to prevent the donor, foundation, or donor-advised fund from potentially violating certain provisions against self-dealing under the federal tax laws.
-Approved text for these circumstances exists within University Advancement’s gift agreement templates.
+- Pledges from individual donors that are likely to be paid in full or part through a private family foundation must be written in the form of a non-binding statement of intention in order to prevent the donor or foundation from potentially violating certain provisions against self-dealing under the federal tax laws.

 - Corporate matching gifts cannot be applied as pledge payments to an individual’s personal pledge commitment.